 14. It’s being completely restored

-The Temple was only rediscovered halfway the 19th century when excavations near the temple and the ability to translate hieroglyphics led to the discovery of a female pharaoh.
+The Temple was only rediscovered halfway through the 19th century when excavations near the temple and the ability to translate hieroglyphics led to the discovery of a female pharaoh.
 After all, all evidence of her existence had been destroyed by Thutmose III, but he dumped the evidence nearby.

 The Temple has been completely restored since then and the Polish Academy of Sciences in Warsaw is responsible for the study and restoration of the three levels of the temple.

-Continuous restoration efforts are being done, even though the first two levels have been completed since halfway the 1990s.
+Continuous restoration efforts are being done, even though the first two levels have been completed since halfway through the 1990s.